Employee assistance (EAP) is a service designed to help you through tough times that may be affecting your job performance. Learn more here.

-When you start a new job, there’s the traditional explanation of your benefit package, which often includes access to a service called an employee assistance program (EAP).
+When you start a new job, you receive an explanation of your benefit package, which often includes access to a service called an employee assistance program (EAP).

-EAPs are designed to help you cope with life struggles such as substance abuse and mental illness that may have an impact on your job performance.
+EAPs are designed to help you cope with life struggles, such as substance abuse and mental health, that may have an impact on your job performance.
 In this way, they directly tackle productivity issues.

 The Society for Human Resource Management describes an EAP as a “work-based intervention program designed to identify and assist employees in resolving personal problems (e.g., marital, financial or emotional problems; family issues; substance/alcohol abuse) that may be adversely affecting the employee’s performance.”